ifurusato/pimaster2ardslave/README.md

 than this README file, so please consult it for the "canonical" information.

+## Installation

+The Raspberry Pi will require support for Python 3 and pip3.
+Additionally, you will need to install the [pigpio library](http://abyz.me.uk/rpi/pigpio/), e.g.,

+    % sudo pip3 install pigpio

+Once pigpio is installed you can run the test_i2c_master.py and try experimenting with various alternative settings.

+On the Arduino, install the i2c_slave.ino file via the Arduino IDE (or whatever method you generally use to load your Arduino).
+Once loaded it is ready to receive configuration and calls from the Raspberry Pi script.
+What you want to do with the Pi script is rather up to you.
+You might as a first exercise set the `isEchoTest` on the i2c_slave.ino file to true and execute the echo_test() method in I2CMaster.

+## Support & Liability

+This project comes with no promise of support or liability.
+Use at your own risk.

+There are a number of gotchas when connecting a Raspberry Pi (which uses 3.3 volts for its logic) and various models of the Arduino board, some that use 5 volt logic, some that use 3.3 volts.
+You can burn out or damage your hardware if you don't do it right.
+It is beyond the scope of this project to help you connect your hardware.
+To remove some of the hazard I recommend one of the 3.3 volt Arduinos, (e.g., the Arduino Nano IoT or Nano BLE but **not** the Nano, Micro or Uno).

 ## Further Information

 This project is part of the New Zealand Personal Robotics (NZPRG) Robot Operating